mfocko/blog/blog/aoc-2022/00-intro.md

 }
 ```

-This „parser“ will take a path to the file, just in case we would like to run the
+This “parser” will take a path to the file, just in case we would like to run the
 sample instead of input.

 OK, so now we can write a `main` function that will take all of the pieces and